android/input-samples/StylusLowLatency/README.md

 `GLFrontBufferedRenderer` will take care of Front and Multi buffered layers.
 It is in charge of optimizing a [SurfaceView](https://developer.android.com/reference/kotlin/android/view/SurfaceView) for fast rendering at first on the Front buffered layer (onDrawFrontBufferedLayer).
-It then will provide data for rendering Double buffered layer (onDrawDoubleBufferedLayer)
+It then will provide data for rendering Multi buffered layer (onDrawMultiBufferedLayer)

 ### Data points